onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 ## Fields

-In pytrees, you can add fields to any zone and store them either at the cell vertices (known as nodes) or at the cell centers (known as centers).
+In pytrees, fields can be added to any zone and stored either at the cell vertices (known as nodes) or at the cell centers (known as centers).
-C.initVars support formula writing using other variables:
+`C.initVars` supports formula writing using other variables:

 ```python
 # Init a node field